-Wales consider handing Morgan first cap
+Morgan to make Wales debut against Scotland

 |Coverage: Watch live on BBC One, BBC iPlayer and online from 16:00 GMT; listen on BBC Radio 5 live sports extra, BBC Radio Wales, BBC Radio Cymru and BBC Radio Scotland; text commentary on BBC Sport website and app.

-Wales are considering handing uncapped Ospreys flanker Jac Morgan his international debut against Scotland in the Six Nations match in Cardiff.
+Uncapped Ospreys flanker Jac Morgan will make his Wales debut against Scotland in the Six Nations as one of four changes made by coach Wayne Pivac.

-Morgan, 22, received a first squad call-up and is in contention for a first start, alongside Taine Basham and Ross Moriarty in the Wales back row.

-Ellis Jenkins and Aaron Wainwright lined up alongside Basham in the 29-7 defeat against Ireland.
+Morgan, 22, joins Ross Moriarty as the two back-row alterations from the loss to Ireland, with Ellis Jenkins and Aaron Wainwright dropping out.

+The other changes see Ospreys duo Owen Watkin and Alex Cuthbert replace Josh Adams and Johnny McNicholl.

+Adams is ruled out of Saturday's game in Cardiff with a tight calf.

+Captain Dan Biggar will make his 100th international appearance while centre Jonathan Davies will achieve the same milestone if he comes off the bench.

-Morgan would be Wales' second new cap of the tournament following Dewi Lake.
+Morgan will be Wales' second new cap of the tournament following hooker Dewi Lake.

-Former Wales Under-20s captain Morgan switched from Scarlets to Ospreys for the 2021-22 season and has been one of the form flankers in the Welsh domestic game.
+Former Wales Under-20 captain Morgan switched from Scarlets to Ospreys for the 2021-22 season and has been one of the form flankers in the Welsh domestic game.

+The openside flanker will wear the number seven jersey with Basham switching to six and Moriarty packing down in between them and Wainwright dropping down to the bench.

 Moriarty, 27, played his 50th international after coming off the bench in Dublin in what was only his second game since suffering a shoulder injury against New Zealand in October 2021.